mendix/docs/content/en/docs/developerportal/collaborate/product-insights.md

 The list on this tab contains the following information:

 * **Survey ID** – This is the unique ID of the mini survey.
 You can also find the survey ID on the [survey details](#survey-details) page of the mini survey.
-You need to use the survey ID as input when you [configure the Product Insights module](/appstore/modules/product-insights/#configuration) in Studio Pro to implement the mini survey.
+You need to use the survey ID as input when you configure the Product Insights - Mini Survey module in Studio Pro to implement the mini survey.
 * **Name** – This is the name of the mini survey.
 * **Responses** – This shows the number of the responses that have been collected for the mini survey.
 * **Status** – This shows the status of the mini survey.
 For more information, see the [Statuses of Mini Surveys](#survey-status) section.